 Mayor Carlos Gimenez also declared a state of emergency for Miami-Dade County Tuesday afternoon and said evacuations could begin as early as Wednesday on barrier islands and along the coast.
 Monroe County issued a mandatory evacuation of all residents beginning at 7 p.m.
 Wednesday.

 “This is a powerful storm which poses a serious threat to our area,” Gimenez said.
 “I would rather inconvenience residents on this occasion than suffer any loss of life.”

 More Storms on the Horizon

 That’s not all.
 Even if Irma turns out to sea or otherwise doesn’t hammer land, there are two other active tropical cyclones threating the Atlantic: Jose, and Tropical Depression Thirteen.
 Jose is described as “gaining strength in the Central Tropical Atlantic,” and seems to be following Irma’s track towards our Southeastern Seaboard.
-Tropical Depression Thirteen is in the Gulf of Mexico and is predicted to stay there – for now.We value your comments!
-Please weigh in on our comment section below.
+Tropical Depression Thirteen is in the Gulf of Mexico and is predicted to stay there – for now.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com